 In one April 2018 email offered as an exhibit by OCE, Tlaib wrote that she was “struggling financially right now” and was “sinking.”
 She continued: “So I was thinking the campaign could loan me money, but Ryan said that the committee could actually pay me.
-I was thinking a one time payment of $5k.”take our poll - story continues below
+I was thinking a one time payment of $5k.”

 In another email, on April 4, 2018, Tlaib wrote: “I am just not going to make it through the campaign without a stipend.”